heru-himawan-tl/fdaf/README.md

 ## About FDAF

-FDAF (F.D.A.F) is a build-layer framework to build database access application based Java EE implementation.
-The application model targeted in FDAF implementation is web-application and enterprise application.
-FDAF includes several builtin ready-to-use data-list, edit form, and data item viewer (which you will find them upon you compiled the FDAF as an example application or as a real product).
+FDAF (or F.D.A.F) is a framework designed to flexibly build a Java EE application.
+It supports standard Java EE implementations, to make easy and fast in building web-application and enterprise application.
+It supports the deployment under GlassFish, Payara, WildFly, and Thorntail.

 ## Documentation